Thailand races to defend Bangkok from floods

 Rescue workers hastily built a floodwall in Pathum Thani, north of Bangkok, where strong currents burst a river embankment overnight, flooding homes in water at least two metres high.

+"Water didn't flood into the economic zone.
+We're trying our best to protect our economic zones," he said.

-About 2,000 people were packed into a Pathum Thani evacuation centre, most from the neighbouring province of Ayutthaya, one of the worst affected.
+About 2,000 people crammed into an evacuation centre in Pathum Thani, most from the neighbouring province of Ayutthaya, one of the worst affected.

 Toyota Motor said it halted operations at all three Thai factories.